 content/ ... |-01.md |-02.md ...

 Where the file

-01.txt may contain the title, sub-title, intro, chunks etc.
+01.md may contain the title, sub-title, intro, chunks, etc. for chapter 1.

 Content Sort Order¶